AdobeDocs/commerce-cloud-service.en/help/cloud-guide/environment/variables-global.md

 ## ENABLE_WEBHOOKS

 -  **Default**-_Not set_
--  **Version**—Adobe Commerce 2.4.7-beta2 and later
+-  **Version**—Adobe Commerce 2.4.4 and later

 When set to `true`, enables Commerce webhooks.
-The webhook runs on an external endpoint, such as an App Builder runtime action or [AWS Lambda](https://aws.amazon.com/lambda/).
+The webhook runs on an external endpoint, such as an App Builder runtime action or a third-party inventory management system.
 The [_Webhooks Guide_](https://developer.adobe.com/commerce/extensibility/webhooks) describes this feature in detail.

 ```yaml
 stage: